 Segment your users to target the most appropriate group to send your prompt to.
 For example, those who have visited the app 10 times over a period of 3 days.
 This will help you avoid asking inactive or first-time users who are unlikely to leave you a positive user review.

 Building a relationship with your app users is the key factor to creating loyal users that will be more than happy to give you a positive app review.
-If you want to find out how you can create app engagement and increase user retention feel free to download our guide, A Marketer’s Guide to Creating App Engagement, below.
+If you want to find out how you can create app engagement and increase user retention feel free to download our guide, The Ultimate Guide to Mobile App Marketing.
 You can also contact me directly at firstname.lastname@example.org.
 I’d be more than happy to answer your questions.